odracir04/lend-and-rent/README.md

 ## Architecture and Design
-> [!WARNING]
-> This section is not written out yet.

-The architecture of a software system encompasses the set of key decisions about its overall organization.

-A well written architecture document is brief but reduces the amount of time it takes new programmers to a project to understand the code to feel able to make modifications and enhancements.

-To document the architecture requires describing the decomposition of the system in their parts (high-level components) and the key behaviors and collaborations between them.

-In this section you should start by briefly describing the overall components of the project and their interrelations.
-You should also describe how you solved typical problems you may have encountered, pointing to well-known architectural and design patterns, if applicable.

 ### Logical architecture
-The purpose of this subsection is to document the high-level logical structure of the code (Logical View), using a UML diagram with logical packages, without the worry of allocating to components, processes or machines.

-It can be beneficial to present the system in a horizontal decomposition, defining layers and implementation concepts, such as the user interface, business logic and concepts.
+The application consists of a layered approach with three layers and a separated Firebase API.
+The UI component, responsible for the 'front-end' of the application, renders the application onto the screen and captures the users inputs.
+It communicates with the business logic to know what to render and for the inputs to be passed from the former to the latter in order to be processed.
+The business logic handles the "internal state" of the app.
+It's connected to both the UI and Database schemas in order to have the information received from the user as well as the database and authentication mechanisms.
+With this information it processes what the next state will be, reporting back any updates necessary to both UI and Database.
+The database schemas layer is simply an interface for the communication between the Firebase API and the business logic of the application.

 ![LogicalView](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC16T3/blob/main/docs/Architecture%20and%20Design/logical_archutecture.png)

 ### Physical architecture
-The goal of this subsection is to document the high-level physical structure of the software system (machines, connections, software components installed, and their dependencies) using UML deployment diagrams (Deployment View) or component diagrams (Implementation View), separate or integrated, showing the physical structure of the system.

-It should describe also the technologies considered and justify the selections made.
-Examples of technologies relevant for ESOF are, for example, frameworks for mobile applications (such as Flutter).
+The physical side of the application consists of the device on which the app is stored and ran, its local storage, and the Firebase servers with which the app communicates for database access (Firestore and FirebaseStorage) and authentication (FirebaseAuth).
+We have chosen Firebase for the database and authentication features for its simplicity of use and efficiency.
+We have also chosen to develop the app in Flutter to assist with portability, and, like Firebase, due to the low degree of difficulty in using it.

 ![DeploymentView](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC16T3/blob/main/docs/Architecture%20and%20Design/physical_architecture.png)

 ### Vertical prototype
-To help on validating all the architectural, design and technological decisions made, we have implemented a vertical prototype, a thin vertical slice of the system integrating as many technologies as we can.
+To help on validating all the architectural, design and technological decisions made, we have implemented a [vertical prototype](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC16T3/releases/tag/vertical-prototype), a thin vertical slice of the system integrating as many technologies as we can.

 The vertical prototype consists of a simpler version of the apps home page containing only the following functionalities:
 - Book display